General

 Q: What is a Hardware Security Module (HSM)?

-You can use the CloudHSM service to support a variety of use cases and applications, such as database encryption, Digital Rights Management (DRM), Public Key Infrastructure (PKI), authentication and authorization, document signing, and transaction processing.
+You can use AWS CloudHSM to support a variety of use cases and applications, such as database encryption, Digital Rights Management (DRM), Public Key Infrastructure (PKI), authentication and authorization, document signing, and transaction processing.
+For more information, see AWS CloudHSM use cases.

 Q: How does CloudHSM work?